Why Memory-Keeping Matters for Moms

 To be honest, I started with a bias: I thought memory-keeping meant cutesy, fussy, cluttered, and old-fashioned, none of which appealed to my own minimal design aesthetic.

-But as I researched how to document our son’s first year, a few things struck me:
+But as I researched how to document our son’s first year, and this was back in 2011, a few things struck me:

 There were lots of modern ways to approach memory-keeping, beyond traditional scrapbooking.